CMSgov/ab2d-website/_pages/claims-data-details.md

 {% endraw %}{% endcapture %}
 {% include copy_snippet.html code=jsonSnippet language="json" %}

-*Note: Claim Group will be in the list of identifiers and identified by the claim group system.*
+*Note: Claim Group ID will be in the list of identifiers and identified by the claim group system.*

 ## Claim ID